The-Sycorax/DenaroWalletClient-GUI/README.md

     **Overview**: The Denaro Wallet Client provides a rebust CLI for various operations.
 This section provides detailed usage documentation for the various sub-commands along with their corresponding options.

     *Note: To ensure a high level of security, this wallet client is designed with an auto-delete feature for encrypted wallets.
 After 10 unsuccessful password attempts, the wallet will be automatically deleted in order to protect its contents and safeguard against unauthorized access.
-(For more details, please refer to: [feat: Wallet Annihilation](https://github.com/The-Sycorax/DenaroWalletClient/commit/e347b6622d47415ddc531e8b3292c96b42128c9a))*
+(For more details, please refer to: [Wallet Annihilation](#wallet-annihilation))*

     - ### Sub-Commands:
         <details>